 To begin God did not create evil.
 The existence of evil is inevitable with freedom.
 (This is what the story of the fall is about).
 Man is the cause of evil.
 It is important to embrace the truth that God is never anything less than pure love and wisdom.
 It is abhorrent to even think that the divine could think, create, or be evil.
 If God were to do evil for an instant the universe would cease to exist – similar to the way in a sun, once it begins to produce iron in its core it is mere seconds away from exploding.
 God sustains the whole of the universe every moment by his might alone with the same power it took to create the universe.
 Understanding that God is never less than love seems to be very elusive for many people, but it is extremely important.
 In Him is infinite variety, infinite wisdom, and infinite love.
 God is self-contained, and has no need but one, and that is to be of use to mankind.

-Man can only be man, that is, he can only have a self if he is in freedom, for freedom inherently includes the possibility of willing evil – there is no escaping this reality.
+Man can only be man, that is, he can only have a self if he is in freedom, and freedom inherently includes the possibility of willing evil – there is no escaping this reality.
 So as shown in the story of the fall man abused freedom, and it gradually came to be that there is an equilibrium between good and evil and between heaven and hell.
-Heaven and hell can both influence man, but neither can compel man, for to compel would be to compromise freedom.
+Heaven and hell can both influence man, but neither can compel man, for if they were to compel the will of man that would compromise freedom.
 Many people choose evil.
 So evil is caused by man, not God, but God allows it so that man can have life.
 Man’s life exists by virtue of forming a ruling love that he freely chooses.
 An important scripture that speaks to the inevitability of equilibrium in the universe and our choice in determining our place is this: “Woe unto the world because of offences! for it must needs be that offences come; but woe to that man by whom the offence cometh!”
 The first rule to receiving God is to resist evil.
 To the degree we reject evil we can receive God and His good.
 Without strife we cannot appreciate harmony, without ugliness we cannot appreciate beauty, without conflict there is no story.
 There must be contrast and variety for there to be life, growth, and perception.
 Contrast and variety provide the vitality in life.
 If everything were monotone, as in a white-out, or black-out, there would be no perception or individual identity.

 This is why it is inherent to the life of humanity that it can not be otherwise but that there is good and evil; but the most essential reason there is equilibrium between heaven and hell is that freedom is the fulcrum upon which the life, self-hood, and the salvation of man depends.
 Freedom is both the means of salvation and the cause of hell.
 Human freedom stands upon the point of perfect balance between good and evil, and God alone maintains this balance point with his infinite might.
 If one or the other were to begin to increase in power above the other freedom would be compromised and man’s self-hood would be lost.
 Man’s freedom is a sacred law of divine order, for humans have no existence without it.
 Three times in history hell began to over-run heaven; at the time of Noah, the advent of Jesus, and in the second coming.
 Each time God had a plan and by his might alone corrected it.